 Most leagues follow the same tournament format when it comes to collegiate basketball.
-There are typically double round elimination fixtures where the top 4 teams advance to the semifinals.
-The top 2 seeded teams have a twice-to-beat advantage, meaning they only need to win once while their opponents must win twice.
-The finals are conducted in a best-of-3 series format.
+Tournaments are typically double elimination, where the top four teams advance to the semifinals.
+The top two seeded teams have a twice-to-beat advantage, meaning they only need to win once while their opponents must win twice.
+The finals are conducted in a best-of-three series format.

 Philippine Collegiate Champions League

-In 2002, the Philippine Collegiate Champions League was put together.
+In 2002, the Philippine Collegiate Champions League (PCCL) was put together.
 Think of it like the UEFA Champions League but for basketball.
-250 teams come from all over the Philippines to compete, including smaller regional leagues.
-Out of these 250, 8 teams advance to the finals of the tournament.
-UAAP and NCAA teams typically dominate the tournament.
+250 teams come from all over the Philippines to compete, including smaller regional clubs.
+Out of these 250 teams, eight teams advance to the final playoffs of the tournament.
+UAAP and NCAA teams typically dominate the PCCL.

 - FEU Tamaraws (3)